Package Docker images

 --provider docker-registry \

---artifact target/fission/release/server/docker-image/artifact-manifest.json \
+--artifact target/fission/release/ssr/docker-image/artifact-manifest.json \

 --site production